dominium2/automated-server-setup-tool/readme.md

 - Verify internet connectivity on target server
 - Check if virtualization is enabled in BIOS
 - Ensure sufficient disk space

+**Windows Setup Fails in VM:**
+- WSL2 cannot be installed in a virtual machine as it requires nested virtualization
+- WSL1 does not support Docker, so it cannot be used as an alternative
+- For Windows-based deployments, use a physical machine or a cloud instance with nested virtualization support

 **Port Conflicts:**
 - Traefik automatically manages ports, but ensure port 80/443 are available